Adding a Directory Trigger to a Lattice#

 return "File was changed."

-Dispatch the
+1. Dispatch the my_workflow lattice.

 [18]: